 "We are happy to continue to offer this membership benefit, which we have received very strong feedback about," said ABCA Executive Director Craig Keilitz.
 "This is a way to protect our members, who are not covered by their employers in every case.
 Nobody thinks they are going to face a lawsuit, but Personal Liability Insurance provides financial assistance and peace of mind for our members."

-Coaches should be reminded that this coverage does not come into effect until they renew their memberships or join the ABCA.
-Coverage will run through August 31, 2018.
-Membership dues are just $45 for the upcoming year.
+Coverage will run September 1 through August 31 of the given membership year.
 A certificate of insurance will be mailed with the coach's membership card.

 If purchased by an individual, similar Personal Liability Insurance coverage would most likely cost over $400 per year.